gvwilson/thirdbit/src/fiction/santas/outline.md

     they become friends;
     they try to escape,
     but their escape turns out to be a trap (a test of whether they're actually trying to "get better");
-    Finner is moved to a more secure part of The Building.
+    realizes that The Building's staff are anti-flip zealots and are training a robot to replace him.

 -   Chapter 15:
     Finner's darkest moment (relentlessly cheerful attempts to "fix" him);
-    realizes that The Building's staff are anti-flip zealots and are training a robot to replace him;
     gets a visit from Gran-Granna Tumbly, who knows all about the robots;
     he tells her he has put the pieces together and knows that Shady Ann was her wife;
-    she reveals that Shady Ann isn't just learning to make things now—she was always a flip, and in fact invented the robot technology;
+    she reveals that Shady Ann invented the robot technology;
     she delivers a book about gardening from Santa Greenwood and another book about great thefts in history from Santa Hood;
     Finner discovers a note in the former.